A Child’s Experience with a Postpartum Depressed Mother

 “Couldn’t do anything right”

-in the opinion of his wife and he was pushed away over and over to such an extend that he had to leave and find himself another place to live.
+in the opinion of his wife, and he got pushed away over and over to such an extent that he had to leave and find himself another place to live.

-Stephanie wanted so much to go the a kindergarten before school, but was not allowed by the mother as she didn’t work.
-At school she remembers that she was marginalized, the teachers thought that she had learning difficulties and she didn’t want to invite other children to play at home as her mother was very moody.
+Stephanie wanted so much to go the kindergarten before school but was not allowed by the mother as she didn’t work.
+At school she remembers that she was marginalised, the teachers thought that Stephanie had learning difficulties.
+She didn’t want to invite other children to play at home as her mother was very moody.
 Stephanie was also far too shy to ask anybody to play with her.
-If anybody did want to play with her it was only to get hold of her few toys.
+If anybody did want to play with her it was only to get hold of her toys.

-The small family moved all the time in a certain area of Copenhagen so memories are not connected to these places either.
+The small family moved all the time in a specific area of Copenhagen, so memories are not connected to these places either.
 Later Stephanie was told that her father tried to get full custody over her, but at that time very few fathers got that.
-When Stephanie was seven her mother’s mental health deteriorated and her father started a trial to get full custody of the child.
-The mother had got a very clever lawyer and seemed to win, but suddenly she got a huge psychotic breakdown to be seen for everybody at the court, and the father finally got the full custody over her.
+When Stephanie was seven, her mother’s mental health deteriorated, and her father started a trial to get full custody of the child.
+The mother had a talented lawyer and seemed to win, but suddenly she got a significant psychotic breakdown for everybody to see at the court, and the father finally got the full custody over her.

 “You have gone through enough horrible things to sit down and cry for the rest of your life, but it will not help you”!

 Stephanie decided to take these words in and never wanted to show that she had suffered anything.
-She finished her schooling and took an education in the fashion branch.
-When you meet her you see a polite, smiling and beautiful young woman who makes plans for the future and travels abroad more than many.
-A longer period of sessions with a psychologist has helped her very much to understand what she has been through.
+She finished her schooling and received education in the fashion branch.
+When you meet her, you see a polite, smiling and beautiful young woman who makes plans for the future and travels abroad more than many.
+A more extended period of sessions with a psychologist has helped her very much to understand what she has been through.

-Stephanie is very conscious about not having got a basic foundations of security but still knows that her parents love her the way they have been able to love her.
-She builds her life on her own decisions and try to keep her boundaries.
-It’s obvious that these hardships from childhood has matured her in an early age.
+Stephanie is very conscious about not having got a basic foundation of security but still knows that her parents love her the way they have been able to love her.
+She builds her life on her own decisions and tries to keep her boundaries.
+It’s obvious that these hardships from childhood have matured her at an early age.

 Stephanie finds it difficult to dare to stick to a certain goal and as she thinks it’s more natural to just move away to a foreign country with a faint idea of how to find a flat and a job.

-She closes the interview by telling me that her mother is the one suffering the most as she is increasingly mentally ill and as she has no understanding of her own illness, she is never getting the pensions and help she needs.
-Stephanie feels a heavy sense of responsibility for her mother and will be her support for the rest of her life.
+She closes the interview by telling me that her mother is the one suffering the most as she is increasingly mentally ill and has no understanding of her illness, her mother is never getting the pensions and help she needs.
+Stephanie feels a massive sense of responsibility for her mother and will be her support for the rest of her life.